botpress/botpress/README.md

 ## Target a specific Botpress Edition

 You can target a specific Botpress Edition when starting the app.
-Just add the following environment variable: `EDITION=<community|pro|enterprise> yarn start`.
+Just add the following environment variable: `EDITION=<ce|pro|ee> yarn start`.
 By default, `yarn start` will target the Community Edition.

 ## Documentation